haxsaw/hikaru/docs/reference.rst

 .. autoclass:: hikaru.TypeWarning
    :members:

-TypeWarning is a namedtuple that is returned as list elements from the :meth:`get_type_warnings()<hikaru.HikaruBase.get_type_warnings>` method of HikaruBase.
+TypeWarning is a dataclass that is returned as list elements from the :meth:`get_type_warnings()<hikaru.HikaruBase.get_type_warnings>` method of HikaruBase.

 .. _DiffDetail doc: